MassimilianoRoccamena/SideChannelAttack/README.md

 Thesis work by Massimiliano Roccamena

-## Instructions

-In the following sections are described the main coponents of application and how to interact with them
+In the following sections there is a description of the main components of the application and how to interact with them

-### AIDENV
+## AIDENV

 This is the platform component of the application and it is a basic small framework for developing artifical agents.
-It provides to an ***aidenv program*** an execution platform called ***aidenv environment***.
+It provides to an ***aidenv program*** an execution platform named ***aidenv environment***.
 Currently there are the following environments:

 - ***dprocess***
   - execute computations on some data